danx123/macan-explorer/README.md

 Macan Explorer is an enterprise-grade file management application designed for users who need more than their operating system's default file browser.
 Built entirely in Python on top of the PySide6 / Qt6 framework, it delivers a clean frameless UI, multi-tab navigation, a powerful batch rename engine, a real-time activity log, and deep session persistence — all distributed as a small set of self-contained Python files.

-> **Macan Explorer 9.8.0** introduces three targeted quality-of-life
+> **Macan Explorer 9.8.2** delivers two focused refinements to the sidebar and
-> improvements that bring the file browsing experience closer to the conventions
+> file browser.
+The **Drives sidebar** gains a fully context-aware right-click
+> menu that exposes the complete set of file-management operations directly from
+> the folder tree — eliminating the need to navigate to a location before acting
-> of the host operating system.
-The **List view** is redesigned as a true
+> on it.
+The **List view** is further refined with a viewport-relative row count,
+> a font-measured 30-character column width, and horizontal scrolling, producing
-> multi-column layout that flows and wraps automatically to fill the available
+> a layout that adapts precisely to both window size and system font settings
-> window width — eliminating the visual overlap with Details mode that existed
-> in prior releases. **Drive Properties** now delegates entirely to the Windows
-> Shell, opening the native OS dialog with full access to formatting, drive
-> optimisation, error checking, hardware information, and sharing options.
-> Finally, the **status bar** gains richer multi-selection feedback: selecting
-> any combination of files and folders immediately displays a breakdown by item
-> type alongside a calculated total size, updated asynchronously so the UI
-> never blocks.
+> rather than relying on fixed pixel dimensions.

 ---